 Community and Neighboring Areas

 You should check the property's surrounding area, as the local environment can affect future prices.
-It should be noted in the case of apartments that the buildings have their own codes, which could hinder the future aspect of renting or leasing if that is what the buyer has in mind.
+It should be noted in the case of apartments that the buildings have their rules and regulations, which could hinder the future aspect of renting or leasing if that is what the buyer has in mind.
 Parking and any other expenses or problems should be known in advance.

 Make Sure to Check Documentation